 The focus of work in this sub-stream is on identifying ways to address market and operational issues that affect the ability of insurers and pension funds to make long-term investments in the region.
 This includes coordination with related APFF work on capital markets and financial market infrastructure and cross-border practices.
-Various constraints, including regulatory, accounting, capital market and operation issues, have been identified.
-[See Table 5.]
+In addition to regulatory and accounting issues, various other constraints were identified: